Partition sum of thermal, under-constrained systems: Model

 \subsection{Network of generalized springs}

 We consider a very general class of Hookean spring networks that display a strain-induced rigidity transition in the athermal limit.

 The network is embedded in $D$ spatial dimensions with periodic boundary conditions with system volume $\mathcal{V}$.
 The periodic box can be sheared with shear strain variable $\gamma$, where our framework applies both to simple and pure shear.
-In \aref{app:PBCs and shear}, we show examples for the implementation of both kinds of shear.
+In \aref{app:PBCs and shear}, we show examples for the implementation of the periodic boundary conditions with both kinds of shear.

 A network consists of $N_\mathrm{node}$ nodes whose position components combine into a $N_\mathrm{dof}=DN_\mathrm{node}$-dimensional vector $\vecn{R}$.
 The nodes are connected by $N_s$ generalized springs with lengths $L_i$, labeled by $i=1,\dots,N_s$.
 We consider an under-constrained spring network, where $N_\mathrm{dof}>N_s$.